baloise/design-system/src/docs/introduction/architecture.md

 ##### Future Friendly

-We do know the next big framework on the horizon, but with Stencil we do not have to care.
-Stencil does not depend on frameworks.
-Like we mentioned above it is a compiler to generate standards-based [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), which can be used with any framework.
+We don't know which is going to be the next big framework on the horizon, but with Stencil we do not have to care.
+Stencil does not depend on any framework.
+As mentioned above it is a compiler to generate standards-based [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), which can be used with any framework.

 ##### TypeScript Support

 TypeScript helps maintaining the code.
-Additionally, it adds types to your own project.
+Additionally, Stencil generates types for the components, which helps during developement.

 ##### Browser Support

 For the small minority of browsers that do not support modern browser features and APIs, Stencil will automatically polyfill them on-demand.
-Out-of-the-box browser support includes IE11 and up ([Browser Support](https://stenciljs.com/docs/browser-support)).
+Out-of-the-box browser support includes all modern browsers starting from Internet Explorer 11 ([Browser Support](https://stenciljs.com/docs/browser-support)).

 ##### Easy to learn